 Someone who knew and loved Mikhail Bakunin has published a volume of works of he who is still called the "Father of Nihilism".
 This volume contains only fragments, and those volumes that will follow it will also only contain works that were not completed.
 Nevertheless, we can attempt to explicate Bakunin's metaphysics and point put his economic concepts.
 For such a work it would nonetheless be better to wait to possess the complete works, since it wouldn't be right to commit the errors in judgment and fact already committed by those who have previously spoken of Bakunin.
 So we will one day return to this subject.
 We will at that time attempt to precisely determine the influences that worked on Bakunin, notably those of Hegel and Proudhon, and we will be able to examine if this man - whose effect was so great on so many of his contemporaries - presented a body of doctrine to those he inspired; in a word, a social system.
-In this volume, in his wellknown pamphlets: "The Knouto-Germanic Empire and the Social Revolution" and "The Political Theology of Mazzini," in the already published fragment of "God and the State," (published in Geneva in 1882 by Carlo Cafiero and Elisee Reclus), Bakunin doesn't stand before us as one of those imperious ideologues capable of subjugating spirits; he doesn't seem capable of exercising intellectual domination.
+In this volume, in his well-known pamphlets: "The Knouto-Germanic Empire and the Social Revolution" and "The Political Theology of Mazzini," in the already published fragment of "God and the State," (published in Geneva in 1882 by Carlo Cafiero and Elisee Reclus), Bakunin doesn't stand before us as one of those imperious ideologues capable of subjugating spirits; he doesn't seem capable of exercising intellectual domination.
 He isn't a builder of systems, and I doubt whether what we have yet to learn about him will modify our opinion.
 He lacks logic, doesn't know how to order his ideas or effectively develop them.
 His thinking is not clear: his aptitudes were not those of a metaphysician, as some have said, but rather those of a mystic, a mystic for whom God is the Abstract Unity of the Universe, the Undetermined Being, Absolute Nothingness.
 What is more, if we can find Marxists, Proudhonians, Saint-Simonians, we will not find Bakuninists.
 Nevertheless, Bakunin's action was not useless, far from this, and it did not end with him.
 There are still men who, if they don't profess the doctrines he was unable to elaborate, are none the less guided by his spirit.
 Even if he did not construct theories, he nevertheless had ideas, very clear, very violent, and especially very simple ideas capable of being quickly followed and easily understood.
 How did he express his ideas and what were they?
 We have seen that he did not put them in books; in any case, he was not able to finish a single of the works he planned to write.
 His work presents itself like a building site covered in half carved stones, with materiel that can some day be of use, but which are not ready to be used in the building.
 Was he at least a powerful, seductive, persuasive orator, capable of bringing crowds along behind him, of convincing disciples?
 No, he was a mediocre orator, whose words were tumultuous and confused, artless, lacking in elegance; but he was passionate.
 It is in this that we must seek a part of his influence.
-He was passionate, as I said, but an active passionate being, and he had his privileges so he could go "among the people," his years in exile in Siberia, his perilous escape, the capital punishments he risked, the prison terms he suffered, all of this added to his prestige.
-He appeared to those who knew him as a strange and even mysterious being, and his power over people's sprits was increased because of this.
-But that he was an incomparable agitator was not owed to his external appearance.
-He owed it to his ardor, his faith, and his passion, and these gifts - and even these defects - made him a leader of men.
+He was passionate, as I said, but an active passionate being, and he had the authority over all those who approached him that attaches itself to men who know how to practically realize ideas conceived by others, who objectify them, who render them living, make of them beings of flesh and blood.